influxdata/docs-v2/content/enterprise_influxdb/v1.8/administration/config-data-nodes.md

 #### `min-version = "tls1.3"`

 Minimum version of the TLS protocol that will be negotiated.
 Valid values include: `tls1.0`, `tls1.1`, `tls1.2` and `tls1.3`.
 If not specified, `min-version` is the minimum TLS version specified in the [Go `crypto/tls` package](https://golang.org/pkg/crypto/tls/#pkg-constants).
-In this example, `tls1.0` specifies the minimum version as TLS 1.0, which is consistent with the behavior of previous InfluxDB releases.
+In this example, `tls1.3` specifies the minimum version as TLS 1.3.

 Environment variable: `INFLUXDB_TLS_MIN_VERSION`